llimllib/deeplearning-go/NOTES.md

 - Can we do better self-declarations than using strings?
   - example: MCTSNode has to type `parent` as `Optional['MCTSNode']` or else we get an error that it's undefined
+- add tests
+- figure out how to get pyright to see numpy
+  - need to get "type stubs" in there somehow
+- my numpy typings are a mess, make them better
+  - numpy.typing.NDArray[float64] sort of types maybe?
+  - related to the above TODO